jpfulton/azure-personal-reports/cost-reports/cloud-shell-storage-eastus/README.md

    section 04 May
    USD 0.04 :0, 4
    section 05 May
-   USD 0.05 : done, 0, 5
+   USD 0.05 :0, 5
    section 06 May
    USD 0.06 : done, 0, 6
    section 07 May
-   USD 0.06 : done, 0, 6
+   USD 0.07 : done, 0, 7
    section 08 May
-   USD 0.07 : done, 0, 7
+   USD 0.08 : done, 0, 8
    section 09 May
-   USD 0.08 : done, 0, 8
+   USD 0.09 : done, 0, 9
    section 10 May
-   USD 0.09 : done, 0, 9
+   USD 0.10 : done, 0, 10
    section 11 May
-   USD 0.10 : done, 0, 10
+   USD 0.11 : done, 0, 11
    section 12 May
-   USD 0.11 : done, 0, 11
+   USD 0.12 : done, 0, 12
    section 13 May
-   USD 0.12 : done, 0, 12
+   USD 0.13 : done, 0, 13
    section 14 May
-   USD 0.13 : done, 0, 13
+   USD 0.14 : done, 0, 14
    section 15 May
-   USD 0.14 : done, 0, 14
+   USD 0.15 : done, 0, 15
    section 16 May
-   USD 0.15 : done, 0, 15
+   USD 0.16 : done, 0, 16
    section 17 May
    USD 0.16 : done, 0, 16
    section 18 May